elizabeth-raynor/Virtual-HPLC-Experiment/README.md

-*   chartBest():  sets bestChromPath and waits for getChromData(bestChromPath) to get the data, then makes the title of the graph and the chart with data, then calls enableMSClick(ctx) since this is the best separation
+*   chartBest():  sets bestChromPath and waits for getChromData(bestChromPath) to get the data, then makes the title of the graph and the chart with data.

 ### <span style="text-decoration:underline;">MASS SPECTRA</span>

-This section makes the mass spectra graphs.
-Blue variables are ones that contain data that can be changed.
+This section makes the mass spectra graphs. **Bold** variables are ones that contain data that can be changed.

 #### Variables: